AndyObtiva/glimmer-dsl-specification/README.md

 [![Gem Version](https://badge.fury.io/rb/glimmer-dsl-specification.svg)](http://badge.fury.io/rb/glimmer-dsl-specification)
 [![Join the chat at https://gitter.im/AndyObtiva/glimmer](https://badges.gitter.im/AndyObtiva/glimmer.svg)](https://gitter.im/AndyObtiva/glimmer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+**Update 2021-11-24: This has been a great experiment, but [Dave Aronson](https://www.linkedin.com/in/davearonson) just [reminded me](https://www.linkedin.com/feed/update/urn:li:activity:6868737458729824257) that although [RSpec](https://github.com/rspec/rspec-metagem) switched to imperative `expect` syntax (sacrificing their initial expressiveness for "techincal" reasons), [Minitest](https://github.com/seattlerb/minitest) brought declarative syntax back with Minitest Expectations (e.g. `_(a).must_equal b`) and kept as an available option, so I will simply leave [RSpec](https://github.com/rspec/rspec-metagem) to [Minitest](https://github.com/seattlerb/minitest) to address my personal concerns.
+If there is any reason to revive this project in the future, you will learn about it in commits and releases.
+Otherwise, thank you for checking this project out and for providing feedback.**

 Despite Ruby's highly expressive nature, most testing toolkits written in Ruby are either imperative (e.g. using `assert` or `expect`), thus losing expressiveness and focusing software engineers on the wrong thing, or mix non-Ruby code with Ruby (e.g. `cucumber` & `gherkin`), thus missing out on the simplicity of Ruby.

 [Glimmer](https://github.com/AndyObtiva/glimmer) DSL for Specification aims to provide a simple minimalistic and noun-based declarative syntax.
 No more verbs!
 It is time to think declaratively not imperatively!